Of Journeys and Worldviews: Formation of Early Modern Consciousness in Nepal

 Affiliation: Lecturer, Central Department of English, Tribhuvan University, Kirtipur, Kathmandu

-This paper examines about 15 representative Nepali short stories set in pre-modern period, specifically before the 1930’s when road transport had not become accessible to the common people yet.
-The characters in the stories under consideration travel on foot, or commute by means other than modern vehicles.
-This paper seeks to explore how the sense of place and its limited connectivity determines the characters’ worldview and shapes their psychology.
-The Nepalese worldview, before the country’s launch into modernity and exposure to the wider world abroad, was shaped by values shared through on-foot or non-automobile travel.
-Such values shaped by limited mobility defined the patterns of pre-modern Nepali worldview, including people’s faith in the unquestioned bountifulness of the land they inhabited, their organic bonding with their neighborhood, their unshakable faith in the local deities, and their strong commitment to the family institution, etc. This study will employ assumptions and insights of place theory and environmental psychology and demonstrate how Nepal’s worldview before the 1930’s was conditioned by the exigencies of a place.
+This paper examines seven representative Nepali short stories written in pre-modern period, specifically before the 1940’s, or at least set before it, when road transport had not become accessible to the common people yet.
+The characters in the stories under consideration travel on foot or commute by means other than modern vehicles.
+This paper exhibits how the sense of place and its limited connectivity determine the characters’ worldview and shape their psychology.
+The study, by making use of the insights of place attachment theory, reveals that the Nepalese worldview, before the country’s launch into modernity and exposure to the wider world abroad, was shaped by values that are either strictly local or are acquired from immediate neighborhood within the range of on-foot accessibility and shared through non-automobile travel.
+Such values, groomed by the palace or the society defined by limited mobility and negligible exposure define the patterns of pre-modern Nepali worldview, and reflect people’s faith in the unquestioned bountifulness of the land they inhabited, their organic bonding with their neighborhood, their unshakable faith in nationalism, their strong commitment to the family institution, their rural ambience etc. Thus the study demonstrates how Nepal’s worldview before the 1940’s was conditioned by the exigencies of a place.

 Paper 2.2: